 What Is Outschool?

-Essentially, it’s an online platform where kids from grades K to 12 can go to take live and evergreen classes.
-There are more than 10,000 classes to choose from and they’re taught by independent teachers, including moms just like you.
+Outschool is an online marketplace where kids from grades K to 12 can go to take virtual classes.
+All Outschool classes are taught by independent teachers.

 We’ve used Outschool as part of our homeschool learning but it’s not exclusive to homeschoolers.
 The platform is very relaxed and it’s designed to create an environment where kids can experience learning as fun and not a chore.

 Outschool is a 100% legit website that offers classes for students and allows teachers to earn money for creating and leading them.